ntoskrnl/DataSync/README.md

 dao.update(entity);
 ```

 The same refers to the remote objects on Parse server.
-Just set <code>deleted</code> flag to mark the object deleted.
+Just set `deleted` flag to mark the object deleted.

 If you want data to be physically deleted, you can implement a background job in Android and/or Parse, and also remove objects in the `onSave()` method of the Parse CloudCode.